Environmental Protection Agency (EPA).

 - For several species, the dose-response curve appears to be steep.

 2. Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that exposure to avermectin from food will utilize 9% of the cPAD for the U.S. population, 21% of the cPAD for all infants less than 1 year old and 21% of the cPAD for children 1-2 years old.
-Based on the use pattern, chronic residential exposure to residues of avermectin is not expected..
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that chronic exposure to avermectin from food and water will utilize 20% of the cPAD for children 1-2 years old, the population group receiving the greatest exposure.
+Based on the explanation in the unit regarding residential use patterns, chronic residential exposure to residues of avermectin is not expected.

 3. Short-term and intermediate-term risk.
-Short-term and intermediate-term aggregate exposure takes into account residential exposure plus chronic exposure to food and water (considered to be a background exposure level).
+Short-term aggregate exposure takes into account short-term residential exposure plus chronic exposure to food and water (considered to be a background exposure level).

-Avermectin is currently registered for use(s) that could result in short-term and intermediate-term residential exposure and the Agency has determined that it is appropriate to aggregate chronic food and water and short-term and intermediate-term exposures for avermectin.
+Avermectin is currently registered for uses that could result in short-term and intermediate-term residential exposure and the Agency has determined that it is appropriate to aggregate chronic exposure through food and water with short-term and intermediate-term residential exposures to avermectin.

-Using the exposure assumptions described in this unit for short-term and intermediate-term exposures, EPA has concluded that food, water and residential exposures aggregated result in the following aggregate MOEs: 2,900 for the U.S. population, and 1,700 for children 1-2 years old.
-These aggregate MOEs do not exceed the Agency's level of concern of 1,000 for aggregate exposure to food, water and residential uses.
+Using the exposure assumptions described in this unit for short-term and intermediate-term exposures, EPA has concluded the combined short-term food, water, and residential exposures aggregated result in aggregate MOEs of 3,000 for the U.S. population, and 1,700 for children 1-2 years old.
+These aggregate MOEs are greater than the Agency's level of concern of 1,000 for aggregate exposure to food, water and residential uses and therefore acceptable.

 5. Determination of safety.
-Based on these risk assessments which indicate that all avermectin risks are below the Agency's levels of concern, EPA concludes that there is a reasonable certainty that no harm will result to the general population, and to infants and children from aggregate exposure to avermectin residues.
+Based on these risk assessments, EPA concludes that there is a reasonable certainty that no harm will result to the general population, or to infants and children, from aggregate exposure to avermectin residues.

 V. Other Considerations